-Providence Health Plan insurance covers large portions of Oregon with the individual, group, and supplemental insurance policies.
-This means that many people struggling with addiction are dependent upon them for accessing Providence Health Plan drug rehab coverage.
-It is imperative that all people insured by the company understand what their policy covers and how to use Providence Health Plan for substance abuse rehab.
+Providence Health Plan insurance covers large portions of Oregon with individual, group, and supplemental insurance policies.
+It means that many people struggling with addiction are dependent upon them for accessing Providence rehab coverage.
+Although Providence substance abuse treatment is covered, there are restrictions.
+Therefore, all people insured by the company must understand what their policy covers and how to use it for substance abuse rehab.

-Providence insurance coverage for drug rehab is given under the majority of their healthcare plans.
-However, there are restrictions on drug rehab coverage, including how long the company is willing to cover a single period in substance abuse rehab and what steps must be taken before seeking treatment.
+Providence drug and alcohol treatment is given under most of their healthcare plans.
+However, there are restrictions on insurance coverage, including how long the company is willing to cover a single period in substance abuse rehabilitation and what steps must be taken before seeking help.

-Providence insurance detox coverage is offered.
-This is part of the behavioral health services coverage from the company.
+Providence detox is part of the behavioral health services coverage from the company.
 However, they do require prior authorization before the first visit.
 In general, drug detoxification is an inpatient service, and the fees for inpatient treatment will apply.

 Detox will only be approved for coverage if it is deemed medically necessary.
-While withdrawing from many substances is uncomfortable, drug rehab coverage will only kick in when there is a significant risk of things going wrong.
-As such, detox from alcohol and specific drugs are covered, but many are left out.
+While withdrawing from many substances is uncomfortable, Providence inpatient rehab coverage will only kick in when there is a significant risk to the patient’s health.
+Detox from alcohol and specific drugs are covered, but many are left out.

-Before drug rehab coverage kicks in, the patient must meet their deductible.
+Before the insurance kicks in, the patient must meet their deductible.
 Once they meet their deductible, there will still be coinsurance to pay.
 Although it will not be free, Providence insurance for rehab makes it more affordable.

-Yes, certain anti-addiction medications are covered under Providence insurance drug rehab coverage.
-These include:
+Yes, certain anti-addiction medications are covered under the insurance plan.